Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Wonderous Item
 - Attunement

-**Torment**: When you deal spelldamage to a new creature that turn you can apply stacks of *Burn* equal to your proficiency bonus to the target.
+**Torment**: When you deal spelldamage to a new creature that turn you can apply two stacks of *Burn* to the target.

 _You gain +2 to spell attacks and your save dc while attuned to this magical item_